Osiris-Team/Osiris-Team/open_source_dev_contract.md

   - If the Developer fails to complete the tasks by the deadline, the rate/payment for those tasks is cut by 50%.
 - The Clients' tasks get prioritized over Clients with the "Basic" rate.

+In the interest of fairness;
+- Clients of the same tier will recive equal treatement in terms of work priority.
+- When / If a "Pro" rate client is taken on board, "Basic" rate clients are to be advised e.g.
+  "Due to a recent increase in the number of "Pro" rated clients (who's tasks have priority), I may take some additional time to respond.
+My appologies."

 ### Details

 - The rate used in the payment will be the rate with the latest proposal date and mentioned at the top of the contract.
-- Payment is to be made to Developer's PayPal email.
+- Payment is to be made to Developer's PayPal email (osiris[underScore]support[aT]proton[DoT]me).
-- Payment processing fees and/or currency conversion fees are to be paid by the Developer.
+- Payment processing fees and/or currency conversion fees are to be paid by the Developer per PayPal's "Goods and Services" payment type.
-- If there is a currency conversion, the conversion rate at the time of payment should be used.

 Steps: